ehlesp/smallab-k8s-pve-guide/G018 - K3s cluster setup 01 ~ Requirements and arrangement.md

 #### Grafana

-[Grafana](https://grafana.com/) is an open source visualization and analytics platform that is commonly used to visualize Prometheus data.
+[Grafana](https://grafana.com/) is an open source visualization and analytics platform commonly used to visualize Prometheus data.
 Grafana provides out-of-the-box support for Prometheus, so it only makes sense to use these two tools together.
 The [minimum hardware requirements for Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/#hardware-recommendations) are:

 - Database: SQLite 3, MySQL 8.0+, PostgreSQL 12+.
 - RAM: 512 MiB.